 Wetsuits are insulating pieces of water equipment that covers most of the body (from neck to ankles and wrists) or in parts such as vests and shorts.
 Just like cold-weather clothing, wetsuits are designed to keep your natural’s body heat from escaping and to protect against abrasive hazards like sharp rocks and coral.

 Thanks to its neoprene material, skin tight fit, and water-resistant construction, the cold water that enters the wetsuit will quickly get warmed up by your trapped body heat.
-Instead of feeling like you’re swimming in cold water, it’ll feel like you have a constant layer of warm water protecting your body from the cold.
+Instead of suffering every time you’re swimming in cold water, it’ll feel like you have a constant layer of warm water protecting your body from the cold.
 That’s a highly simplified explanation of how wetsuits keep you warm.

 In this article, we’ll go over the science behind how wetsuits work, the intricacies of their design, and various ways you can select the best wetsuit to keep you warm.